bosborne/BioPythonUtils/README.md

 ~~~~
 - "Genbank To Fasta" converts the selected entries (GenBank) to Fasta format

-- "Download Nucleotide" downloads sequence from NCBI using the selected ids.
+- "Download Sequence" downloads sequence from NCBI using the selected ids.
 Ids can be delimited by commas, returns, or space.
 For example:
 ~~~~
 KC781785 2
 ~~~~